beginning of content

 When should I see my doctor?

-Minor wounds usually do not need medical attention.
+Minor wounds usually don't need medical attention.

-You should also see a doctor if the wound is:
+You should also see a doctor if

 When to seek urgent care